dzek69/oop-timers/README.md

 `oop-timers` are OOP timers (timeout and interval) for JavaScript.
 If you need to clear timeouts a lot and don't want keep track of timers id and passing them to clearTimeout - this library is for you.

-I bet you probably have written such class few times already, copying and pasting it over various projects or rewritting each time.
-As noone published such code yet - I just did, so you don't have to.
+I bet you probably have written such class few times already, copying and pasting it over various projects or rewriting each time.
+As no one published such code yet - I just did, so you don't have to.

 ## Docs